-Table 42 Security Settings > Access Control
+Table 68 Security Settings > Firewall > Access Control

-LABEL DESCRIPTION DoS Protection DoS (Denial of Service) attacks can flood your Internet connection with invalid packets and connection requests, using so much bandwidth and so many resources that Internet access becomes unavailable.
-Select the Enable check box to enable protection against DoS attacks.
-Deny Ping Response Select the Enable check box to block ping packets.
-Add New ACL Rule Click this to go to add a filter rule for incoming or outgoing IP traffic.
-Name This displays the name of the rule.
-Srp IP This displays the source IP addresses to which this rule applies.
+LABEL DESCRIPTION Src IP This displays the source IP addresses to which this rule applies.
 Please note that a blank source address is equivalent to Any .
 Dst IP This displays the destination IP addresses to which this rule applies.
 Please note that a blank destination address is equivalent to Any .
 Protocol This displays the transport layer protocol that defines the service to which this rule applies.
 Direction This displays the direction of traffic to which this rule applies.
 Action This field displays whether the rule silently discards packets (DROP), discards packets and sends a TCP reset packet or an ICMP destination-unreachable message to the sender (REJECT) or allows the passage of packets (ACCEPT).
 Modify Click the Edit icon to edit the rule.
 Click the Delete icon to delete an existing rule.
 Note that subsequent rules move up by one when you take this action.
 Apply Click Apply to save the DoS Protection settings.
 Cancel Click Cancel to restore your previously saved settings.

-10.4.1 Add/Edit an ACL Rule
+16.4.1 Add/Edit an ACL Rule